Records Request

 Fees

-Costs associated with a request must be paid in full before the Office will produce the records.
-Payment must be made by check or money order made out to the Denver District Attorney’s Office.
-The Office does not accept cash, credit cards or any other forms of electronic payment.
+The Office may require a deposit before commencing work on the request.
+Costs must be paid in full before the Office will produce the records.
+Payment may be made by check or money order, made out to the Denver District Attorney’s Office.
+The Office does not accept cash, credit cards, or any form of electronic payment.

 Abandoned Requests